-Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through and additional text shown in red font and underlined) Reason for change 3.15.
+Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through and additional text shown in red font and underlined) Reason for change needs.
+3.15.
 In addition, further work was undertaken on the available supply of sites within Mid Sussex known as the Housing Supply Document or Strategic Housing Land Availability Assessment (SHLAA).
 A new 'call for sites' was carried out in the summer of 2014 and site assessments were rigorously tested to assess whether constraints could be overcome.
 This included commissioning independent consultants to review judgements on the suitability of sites on landscape grounds when this was the only factor that was preventing sites from being considered part of the supply.
 A workshop was also held with representatives of the housebuilding industry to test whether the methodology and assumptions in the SHLAA were correct, in particular with respect to delivery rates and the five year supply.
 3.16.
 As a result of this work, there is an overall palette of sites that could deliver no more than 11,700 approximately 12,400 homes within Mid Sussex.
 However, some of these sites are options around small settlements where it would not be sustainable to develop all of them (for instance at Ansty, Bolney and Horsted Keynes).
-However, it is also considered that the Plan needs to retain some flexibility should some sites not come forward or are delivered at a slower rate than anticipated, particularly in the first five years of the plan period.
+However, it is also considered that the Plan needs to rate than anticipated, particularly in the first five years of the plan period.
 The Plan therefore allocates a strategic site to the east of Pease Pottage which is capable of early delivery and proposes that work will commence on a Site Allocations document in 2019, with anticipated adoption in 2021, to identify remaining sites for the plan period.
 3.17.
 The District Plan Sustainability Appraisal appraised a number of plan provision options, and determined that 800 dwellings per year represents the 'tipping point' where the negative environmental effects of new development are not outweighed by positive social effects.
 Housing provision above this would lead to environmental effects that would not be outweighed by positive benefits.
-Therefore, the maximum plan provision figure that could be delivered sustainably in Mid Sussex is 650 800 homes per annum (or 11,050 13,600)
+Therefore, the maximum plan provision figure that could be delivered sustainably in Mid Sussex is 650 800 homes per annum (or 11,050 13,600

-Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red f font and underlined) ont as struck through and additional text shown in red Reason for change household projections, adjusted to Mid Sussex is net able to contribute authorities' housing needs.
-These the same housing market area and approximately 5,000 dwellings over provision figure and the latest DCLG 2012-based take account of vacancies and market signals, is that a 105 dwellings per year towards meeting neighbouring would principally be directed to Crawley, which is within has been found to have an unmet need of a tits plan period 2015 - 2030.
-The employment space addressed in the preamble to Policy DP2 Economic Chapter 3: Overall 3.22 Development.
-Amend table of neighbourhood plan prog ıress as follows: Factual update Strategy - Supporting Neighbourh ood Plans Stage Made Neighbourhood Plan Cuckfield Ardingly Hurstpierpoint & Sayers Common West Hoathly Referendum Burgess Hill Crawley Down Examination Burgess Hill Crawley Down Lindfield & Lindfield Rural Turners Hill Twineham Submitted Albourne Ashurst Wood Bolney Consultation on draft plan Ansty & Staplefield Balcombe East Grinstead Haywards Heath Turners Hill
+Section of District Plan District Plan Policy / Para / Appendix font and underlined) ont as struck through and additional text shown in red Reason for change household projections, adjusted to the Mid Sussex is not able to contribute authorities' housing needs.
+These we the same housing market area and approximately 5,000 dwellings over provision figure and the latest DCLG 2012-based take account of vacancies and market signals, is that a 105 dwellings per year towards meeting neighbouring would principally be directed to Crawley, which is within has been found to have an unmet need of its plan period 2015 - 2030.
+The employment space addressed in the preamble to Policy DP2 Economic Chapter 3: 3.22 Development.
+Amend table of neighbourhood plan prog Factual update Overall Strategy - 0.22 Stage Neighbourhood Plan Supporting Neighbourh ood Plans Made Cuckfield Ardingly Hurstpierpoint & Sayers Common West Hoathly Referendum Burgess Hill Crawley Down Examination Burgess Hill Crawley Down Lindfield & Lindfield Rural Turners Hill Twineham Submitted Albourne Ashurst Wood Bolney Consultation on draft plan Ansty & Staplefield Balcombe East Grinstead Haywards Heath Turners Hill